AdobeDocs/campaign-web.en/help/v8/workflows/activities/change-dimension.md

 ## Example {#example}

 In this example, we want to send an SMS delivery to all the profiles who have made a purchase.
-To do this, we first use a **[!UICONTROL Build audience]** activity linked to a custom "Purchase" targeting dimension to target all purchases that occured.
+To do this, we first use a **[!UICONTROL Build audience]** activity linked to a custom "Purchase" targeting dimension to target all purchases that occurred.

 We then use a **[!UICONTROL Change dimension]** activity to switch the workflow targeting dimension to "Recipients".
 This allows us to be able to target the recipients who match the query.